PaulNegoescu/TEMPLATE-homework-react-todos/README.md

 1. When clicking the delete button the Todo item should be deleted from the DB and the list to the user should be updated
 2. When clicking the button in the form or hitting enter when typing in the input field add a new todo item to the DB and make sure the list is updated for the user with the new Todo.
 3. When clicking the label or input, update the completed property of the todo item involved in the DB
+4. Add css that does the following:
+   a.
+When the item is completed (checkbox is checked) the title is striked through
+   b.
+There are no bullets in the list
+   c.
+The button looks like an x in a circle (use &amp;times; for the symbol)

 ## Hints and tips